Service Rifle Buyer's Guide

 What to Look For

 20 inch barrel, heavy contour, with 1-8 or faster twist rifling - The rules limit barrel length to 20 inches; an AR with a 20 inch barrel is "standard".
 A heavy contour barrel whips and flexes less during firing and handles the heat of rapid fire better without changing point of aim.
-Flash hiders are permitted but are not required and do not help accuracy.
+Flash hiders are permitted but are not required and do not help or hinder accuracy.
 A twist rate of 1-8 (the bullet spins once every eight inches it travels) or quicker is necessary to accurately shoot bullets in the 75 grain class or heavier, which is important when shooting at 600 yards.

-Float tube or equivalent quadrail handguard - The use of a sling is critical to accurate shooting, and without a sling you are just wasting ammunition.
+Float tube or equivalent quadrail handguard - The use of a sling is critical to accurate shooting; without a sling you are just wasting ammunition.
 The sling must be tight to be effective, and that places a lot of tension on the front sling swivel.
-Standard AR-15s mount the front sling swivel on the barrel; a tight sling will bend even heavy barrels enough to change the point of impact.
+Standard AR-15s mount the front sling swivel on the barrel; a tight sling will bend even a heavy barrel enough to change the point of impact.
 A good competition rifle incorporates a float tube inside a standard handguard or a floating quadrail handguard that is attached only at the receiver.
 The front sling swivel is mounted to the float tube, and since the float tube does not contact the barrel the tension of the sling extends back to the receiver and does not change the point of aim.

 Military-style sights on an A2 carry handle